cabril87/100-days-of-fullstack/readme.md

 # 💻 100 Days of Code – Full Stack with C#/.NET & Next.js

-Hi, I’m **Carlos Abril Jr.** 👋
+Hi, I'm **Carlos Abril Jr.** 👋
-I’m a Sys Admin and Full Stack Developer expanding my backend skills in **C#/.NET** and building modern frontends with **Next.js 14**.
-I’m using the #100DaysOfCode challenge to sharpen my skills in secure coding, API design, and full-stack app development.
+I'm a Sys Admin and Full Stack Developer expanding my backend skills in **C#/.NET** and building modern frontends with **Next.js 14**.
+I'm using the #100DaysOfCode challenge to sharpen my skills in secure coding, API design, and full-stack app development.

 ---